5 Things That Are Driving Your Laundromat Customers Away

 In a survey about payment methods, almost 80% of respondents chose debit or credit cards as their preferred method of payment, while only 12% specified they prefer using cash.
 With that in mind, it’s important to keep your customers in mind and make using your laundromat as convenient and easy as possible.
 If they don’t have the cash on hand, they may leave or opt to use a different facility.

-However, card vending systems allows them to use whatever payment method is most convenient and eliminates the need for additional stops at the bank, storing up loose change, etc. New smartphone technology, like Speed Queen Insights, also allow customers to pay directly through an app on their phone.
+However, card vending systems allows them to use whatever payment method is most convenient and eliminates the need for additional stops at the bank, storing up loose change, etc. New smartphone technology, also allow customers to pay directly through an app on their phone.
 Providing additional payment options makes for an easy, safe, and convenient experience for customers and laundry business owners like yourself.

 3. Long wait times/not enough machines.